 From the perspective of the MPH program, the PharmD four credit hour course, PPS 950 Pharmaceutical Policy and Public Health, satisfies the MPH student’s elective requirement, but not in the concentration area.

 The Advanced Pharmacy Practice Experience (APPE) should satisfy the MPH field practicum experience.
-Please consult with Michelle Lineberry, Assistant Dean for Academic and Faculty Affairs.
+Please consult with Dr. Alex Howard, Director of Practice and Service.

 From the College of Pharmacy perspective, the MPH coursework satisfies 8 hours of required electives, but only if the student remains in good standing in both programs and satisfies all degree requirements.